 Ovarian Cancer Treatment at Valley

 Your treatment options will depend on the cancer’s stage, whether you plan to have children and your overall health.
-Depending on the stage, it typically includes a combination of surgery and chemotherapy.
+Depending on the stage, treatment typically includes surgery and chemotherapy.

-Surgery is the main treatment for many ovarian cancers.
-The primary goals of ovarian cancer surgery are:
+Surgery is the primary treatment for many ovarian cancers.
+There are two primary goals of ovarian cancer surgery:

-- Stage the cancer to see how far the cancer has spread from the ovaries
+• Staging the tumor to see how far the cancer has spread from the ovaries

-The Gynecologic Oncology Program at Valley offers minimally invasive options for ovarian cancer surgery.
-Minimally invasive surgeries offer many benefits to patients, including a faster recovery so patients can begin any additional cancer treatments sooner.
+The Gynecologic Oncology Program at Valley offers multiple options for ovarian cancer surgery.

 Medical Therapy

 Your physician may also recommend chemotherapy and/or other targeted therapy to treat ovarian cancer.
-Your physicians will discuss with you which treatment options will be the best fit for your individual situation, and will refer you to a medical oncologist.
+Your physicians will discuss which treatment options best suit your situation and refer you to a medical oncologist.

 Why Choose Valley for Ovarian Cancer?

-- Genetic counseling and testing: For women with a family history of ovarian cancer, breast cancer or colon cancer, we often recommend genetic counseling and genetic testing.
-Knowing whether you carry specific genes, such as the BRCA1 or BRCA2 genes, can affect how you and your physician make treatment decisions.
+• Genetic counseling and testing: For women with a family history of ovarian cancer, we often recommend genetic counseling and genetic testing.
+Knowing whether you carry specific genes, such as BRCA1 or BRCA2, can affect how you and your physician make treatment decisions.

-- Mount Sinai partnership: Valley and the Mount Sinai Health System have partnered to provide patients with access to additional clinical trial opportunities and to Mount Sinai’s nationally renowned specialists in cancer care.
+• Mount Sinai partnership: Valley and the Mount Sinai Health System have partnered to provide patients with access to additional clinical trial opportunities and Mount Sinai’s nationally renowned specialists in cancer care.